-- Global Horizontal Irradiation, annual and inter-annual variation was assessed. - Near shading objects were taken into account for placement of PV modules. - Area required for selected module technology was calculated.
-Keeping in view available area and minimum inter row shading, tilt angle and appropriate spacing was calculated from near shading objects.
+- Global Horizontal Irradiation, annual and inter-annual variation was assessed. - Near shading objects were considered for placement of PV modules. - The area required for selected module technology was calculated.
+Keeping in view of available area and minimum inter row shading, tilt angle and appropriate spacing was calculated from near shading objects.